heptarch/heptarch.github.io/drafts/rbl2.md

 happens with the best-laid plans --- things go awry, or more optimistically, there is something new to discover.

-This "core-forward" approach is driven by various priors about problem-solving.
+This "core-forward" approach is driven both by the logistics of hiring as well as priors about problem-solving.
 In particular, Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single giant brain